-This traditionally shaped Celtic cross has been created using the Claddagh symbol of the heart and hands to form the cross section.
-The heart sitting in the centre of the cross.
-The shaft is decorated with Celtic knotwork.
+This Claddagh and Trinity Cross Pendant has been created using the Claddagh symbol of the heart and hands to form the cross section.
+The Claddagh heart sits in the centre of the cross.
+The shaft of the cross is decorated with Celtic knotwork.

 The Irish Celtic Cross has been a symbol of faith for centuries in Ireland whether the belief is pagan, Christian or another religion.
 However, it is widely known as a powerful symbol of Irish heritage.
 Originally crafted in stone, Celtic crosses predate Christianity and in pagan times the circle of the cross represented the sun.